rifusaki/rifusaki.github.io/README.md

 # rifusaki.github.io
-future cv and link hub
+This is going to be, someday, a project hub and link hub.
+A CV too, if you will.